reritom/Flask-Microservice-Tutorial/README.md

     return blueprint
 ```

+You might be thinking, "What is the point of creating a DAO to decouple the database layer from the routes, if you then return from the DAO an object coupled with the database?".
+Its a valid question, our DAO returns model instances (or lists thereof), which means we technically haven't decoupled.
+Fortunately, the objects that we return have the same interface as any custom one we would make, so for now this doesn't cause any issues.
+In the future, if you were to decide that you wanted to use MongoDB, then you would need to have your DAO spawn intermediate objects with the same interface, but this shouldn't affect anything that consumes the DAO.

-Ok, so we have covered the blueprints, the routing of endpoints, the databasing and daos, but we still aren't actually returning anything.
+Ok, so we have covered the blueprints, the routing of endpoints, the databasing and DAOs, but we still aren't actually returning anything.
 Each endpoint function should end up with a model object or list of model objects.
 If you create a resource, you will have a ContinuousResource instance, if you create an allocation, you will have ContinuousResourceAllocation instance, if you get all resources, you will have a list of ContinuousResources.

 We can't directly return these objects in our API.
 Our API returns json.
-So instead we can create dictionary representations of these objects, and allow flask to return them as json using the jsonify function.
+So instead we can create dictionary representations of these objects, and allow flask to return them as json using the `jsonify` function.
 So each object needs serialiser.

 We can create a new directory called `serialisers` with an `__init__.py`, and we will create a serialiser for each model.
 So we create `continuous_resource_serialiser.py` and `continuous_resource_allocation_serialiser.py`.